 Gangs of Lagos, directed by Jade Osiberu (who also serves as a producer under Greoh Studios), is produced by Kemi Lala Akindoju and co-produced by Akin Omotoso.

-Gangs of Lagos will be available to stream globally on Amazon Prime Video as an original.
+Gangs of Lagos will be available to stream globally on Prime Video as an original from April 7.